 Labor Warranties are Finally Here

-Wolf, Fiberon and Trex now include the labor to replace defective decking within their Warranty– HOWEVER, A builder has to buy a certain amount of product in order to qualify for compensation, and undergo training by the companies.
-Wolf is the stand out, they only require the builder to undergo product training to qualify.
+Wolf, Fiberon, and Trex now include the labor to replace defective decking within their Warranty– HOWEVER, A builder has to buy a certain amount of product in order to qualify for compensation and undergo training by the companies.
+Wolf is the standout, they only require the builder to undergo product training to qualify and I believe that is online.
 This means that should Wolf produce a bad batch of material, as long as the builder you choose is approved by them, you the customer will not have to pay a builder to replace the materials for a certain amount of time.
 As usual, you need to read the warranty.
-If the builder you choose does not buy $200,000 worth of material from Trex in a year, they won’t honor the warranty.
+For instance, if the deck builders you choose does not buy $200,000 worth of material from Trex in a year, they won’t honor the warranty.

-Read the Warranty!
 Reading the warranty documentation from start to finish is crucial to choosing a material.
-The warranty will often point out inherent flaws in the product–basically everything they exclude tells you a lot about the issues with any product.
+The warranty will often point out inherent flaws in the product–basically, everything they exclude tells you a lot about the issues with any product.